Asociación Arte Concreto-Invención

 Segunda exposición de Arte Concreto Invención en la casa de Grete Stern, 1945.

 The Asociación Arte Concreto-Invención (AACI) is an Argentine art movement that focuses on Concrete Art.
 Following WWII, numerous pieces Latin American art as well as several Latin American artists used themes regarding Socialism and Reconstruction.
 Artists from the AACI proposed, for the first time in the history of Argentina, the necessity for an art that was different from symbolic, representational, and expressionistic art.
 They believed that their artwork, or "inventions" could harbor social change in their current Argentine political climate.
 The founders of the AACI showed similar themes throughout their artworks, such as a desire to appear with universality, objectivity, and lack any sort of representativeness.

 Formation

 The formation of the Asociación Arte Concreto-Invención officially happened in 1945.
-The creators of this organization were primarily Tómas Maldonado, Lidy Prati, Alfredo Hlito, Raúl Lozza, Enio Lommi, Manuel Espinoza, and Juan Melé.
+The creators of this organization were primarily Tómas Maldonado, Lidy Prati, Alfredo Hlito, Raúl Lozza, Enio Lommi, Manuel Espinosa, and Juan Melé.
 The creation of the AACI happened because of a difference in artistic beliefs.
 Maldonado and Prati were married during this time period, despite being in the same artistic group and movement.
 In 1944, Maldonado, Rhod Rothfuss, Gyula Kosice, Lidy Prati, and Carmelo Arden Quin produced the first and only issue of the illustrated magazine Arturo.
 The appearance of Arturo was the beginning of a distinct revolutionary period in Argentine art.
 The magazine expressed the founders' shared opposition of representational and symbolic art.
 However, from the magazine, two artistic groups emerged.
 Grupo Madi, led by Arden Quin, Kosice, and Rothfuss.
 And Asociación Arte Concreto-Invención led by Maldonado and Prati.